aces/Loris/CONTRIBUTING.md

 Pull requests should be based on and sent to the VERSIONNUMBER-dev branch of the version that you are targeting.
 The master branch is reserved for stable releases.

-Your current version number can be found in the VERSION file under the LORIS root (as of version 15.10).
+Your current version number can be found in the VERSION file under the LORIS root.

 ## Code Contributions